-The Alliance Data Systems 401(k) and Retirement Savings Plan (the "Plan") is a defined contribution plan covering certain employees of ADS Alliance Data Systems, Inc. ("ADSI") and its affiliates (the "Employer").
+The Bread Financial 401(k) Plan (the "Plan") is a defined contribution plan covering certain employees of Bread Financial Payments, Inc., a wholly-owned subsidiary of Bread Financial, and its affiliates (the "Employer").
 Employees of the Employer that are 18 years of age, are generally eligible to participate immediately.
 Seasonal, temporary, and on-call employees who perform more than 1,000 hours of service within one year are also eligible.

 The following description of the Plan provides only general information.
-Partici-pants should refer to the Plan document for a more complete description of the Plan's provisions.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA") as amended.
+Participants should refer to the Plan document for a more complete description of the Plan's provisions.
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.